bangquanxie/Bangquan-Xie/README.md

 # bangquanxie-gbu
 Bangquan Xie

 I am currently an assistant professor and research fellow of advanced engineering at Great Bay University, China（助理教授、研究员（正高））.
 I was a joint training Ph.D.of South China University of Technology, China, and Clemson University, USA.
 And I was a Postdoctoral researcher of Embry-Riddle Aeronautical University, USA.
+I participated in the "[Deep Orange](https://cuicardeeporange.com/)" project of CU-ICAR, which publicly releases a concept car or a proposed production vehicle every two years.

 My research interests include Autonomous Driving and Robot, Embodied AI, Machine Vision, Multi-modal Fusion & State Estimation, Attention Mechanism & Transformers, AutoML & NAS, Large Model Semi-Supervised Learning, Model Compression and Distillation.